Saka, Rashford help England rout Iran 6-2 at World Cup - WHIZ News

-Hundreds of fans missed the start of the match because of an issue with digital tickets.
+Hundreds of fans missed the start of Monday’s match because of an issue with digital tickets.
 When they eventually made their way to their seats, they witnessed an utterly dominant display from England.

-Jude Bellingham scored the first goal in the 35th minute — his first international goal.
+Jude Bellingham’s first international goal opened the scoring in the 35th minute.

 Saka then got his first of the match in the 43rd and Raheem Sterling added another in first-half stoppage time.
 Saka scored his second shortly after the hour, but Mehdi Taremi pulled one back for Iran in the 65th minute.

-Rashford struck six minutes later to extend England’s lead to 5-1, and Jack Grealish also stepped off the bench to add a sixth in the 90th.
-Taremi added another for Iran from the penalty spot deep in injury time after John Stones was penalized for holding Morteza Pouraliganji’s shirt in the box.
+Rashford struck six minutes later to extend England’s lead to 5-1, and Jack Grealish also stepped off the bench to score a sixth in the 90th.
+Taremi added another for Iran from the penalty spot deep in stoppage time after John Stones was penalized for holding Morteza Pouraliganji’s shirt in the box.

 The game was delayed for several minutes in the first half when Iran goalkeeper Ali Beiranvand clashed heads with a teammate.
 He was eventually taken off the field on a stretcher with the score still 0-0.